jerry4905/pointless-adventures/README.md

 # Pointless Adventures - Project 1

-UCLA Bootcamp Project 1- Tima and Jerry Carmona
+UCLA Bootcamp Project 1- Tima Nlemvo and Jerry Carmona

 This was the first project for the full stack web development program at UCLA, in which the goal was to build an interactive application that: